sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 * **The subdomain** with the following **DNS records**: SOA, MX, CNAME(s), DKIM, SPF, TXT,
 * **Additional subdomains** to host mirror, resource, tracking pages and domain key,
 * **Inboxes**: Sender, Error, Reply-to.

+ >[!NOTE]
+ >
+ >By default, the "Reply-to" inbox from the Control Panel is configured to clear emails and is not reviewable.
+If you want to monitor your "Reply-to" inbox for your marketing campaigns, do not use this address.

 You can get more details on the subdomain by clicking the **[!UICONTROL Subdomain Details]** button.